Skip to content

 Photo of Caridad G. Andres (Nanang)

-Joanne Castillo, a Writing & Rhetoric Studies Major from the Class of 2019, honors her grandmothers, Lola Vin and Caridad G. Andres (Nanang), by establishing The Water Buffalo Endowed Scholarship within the Department of Writing & Rhetoric Studies.
+Joanne Castillo, a Writing & Rhetoric Studies Major from the Class of 2019, honors her grandmothers, Davina A. Castillo (Lola Vin) and Caridad G. Andres (Nanang), by establishing The Water Buffalo Endowed Scholarship within the Department of Writing & Rhetoric Studies.
 This scholarship is created to support non-traditional students from historically minoritized backgrounds who aspire to attend Writing & Rhetoric Studies or Humanities classes during the summer term.
 The core purpose of this scholarship is to further the love for the written word, echoing the values instilled by Lola Vin, and to commemorate Nanang's remarkable talent for presenting diverse perspectives effectively.
 Awarded annually, the scholarship covers enrollment for one summer course and is contingent upon the availability of funds.

 Priority application deadline for Writing Studies Scholars: March 15th